GlUTEN-BASH/Flipper-Starnew/README.md

 Universal Intercom keys by StarNew - https://starnew.ru/
 + New undefined dumps
 + Added files for fuzzers
-+ Added office (service) keys for Vizit and Metakom
++ Added office (service) keys for Vizit, Metakom and Kondor

 StarButton - to ibutton folder,
 StarRFID - to lfrfid folder